Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 ![IF Spectrum]({filename}/images/IF_spectrum.svg)

 An initial radio frequency (RF) filtering stage is therefore useful in order to filter out any signal or noise at this image frequency.
 This RF filter often has a variable center frequency whose tuning is shared with the LO.
-Another common component of the RF section of the receiver is an amplifier, often called low noise amplifier (LNA).
+Another common component of the RF section of the receiver is an amplifier, often called a low noise amplifier (LNA).

 While traditionally the intermediate frequency signal processing section was analog, lately, due to the ubiquity of Integrated Circuits and the availability of micro-processors in many devices (such as cell-phones) the trend has been to handle some of these tasks digitally.
 In this case, superheterodyne architectures are useful as they downconvert a passband signal that is too impratical to sample (due to their high frequency requiring very high sample rates) into a lower frequency passband signal that is more manageable to sample without aliasing.